D4RKH0R1Z0N/P0WER_The_Handbook/README.md

 ## Introduction

-About Seperating people by casual deception, misinformations, building trust and establish rapport by love bombing adn gaslighting to make someone question their reality, and at the end we will discuss a little plan which you can expand upon and make it better, to separate two close friends, just to see them suffer!
+About Seperating people by casual deception, misinformations, building trust and establish rapport by love bombing and gaslighting to make someone question their reality, and at the end we will discuss a little plan which you can expand upon and make it better, to separate two close friends, just for fun!
 (No sadistic intentions)

 # Chapter 1: Love Bombing